dresende/node-orm2/Readme.md

 **Note:** `pool` is only supported by mysql & postgres.
 When 'pool' is set to true, your database connections are cached so that connections can be reused, optimizing performance.

+**Note:** `strdates` is only supported by sqlite.
+When true, date fields are saved as strings, compatible with django

 Or as an object:

 ```js